 This morning I woke up with a deeper understanding of the human situation as I considered the chaos of American politics and the destruction of Hurricane Matthew pounding the east coast of the US.
-Throughout live we all experience division, disorder, and disaster.
+Throughout life we all experience division, disorder, and disaster.
 Much of life is spent pondering why these things happen.
 I found the genius of Monster movies in that they help us to cope by transforming our challenges into monsters that we conquer by the movie’s end.
 In the process, they have a way of telling us more about ourselves and the human reality through the metaphor of fictitious monsters.
 This Shin Godzilla does and does well.
 The human dilemma is on full display and captured through the Godzilla.
 If we look carefully, Shin Godzilla reveals the source of our problems and offers a better way to solve our problems.
 A great film should make us see our problems, feel discomfortable, experience disappointment, encourage us to take our problems head on, and offer solutions.
 For this reason I love this most about Shin Godzilla.

 Godzilla is normally understood as a metaphor for the nuclear bomb or a natural disaster.
 Both are right but I want to argue that Godzilla is even more and the mystery is right beneath its skin.
 What we will find is an inconvenient truth but I believe the most important.